oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 Layout blocks positioning
 -----------------------------------

+Now we'll change the layout of our product page.
+For this we'll create the layout update file and place it in the `Resources/views/layouts/first_theme/demo_layout_test` directory, for example `DemoBundle/Resources/views/layouts/first_theme/demo_layout_test/default.yml`:
+Please note that the file is placed in the route specific folder and as the result it will be executed only for the `demo_layout_test` route.

 In our default theme we have a two-column layout.
-But for our example page we'll need just one column.
+But for our example page we want just one column.
 Let's remove the `left_panel` block and change the class for `main_container`:
 ```yaml
 layout:
     actions: